DiscipleTools/disciple-tools-theme/README.md

 ```
 # Disciple.Tools

-Disciple.Tools is a powerful CRM that boosts collaboration, clarity, and accountability for christian ministries seeking the growth and multiplication of disciples and churches.
+Disciple.Tools is a free, open-source CRM specifically designed to support Christian ministries in managing discipleship, church growth, and outreach efforts.
+With powerful features like generational tracking, data visualization, and secure collaboration, Disciple.Tools is built to help ministries of all sizes grow and multiply.
+Fully customizable and mobile-friendly, it empowers teams to stay organized, accountable, and connected.

-For more information see the [Disciple.Tools website](https://disciple.tools) and [User Documentation](https://disciple.tools/docs).
+[Visit the Disciple.Tools website](https://disciple.tools) for more information or explore the [User Documentation](https://disciple.tools/docs) to get started.

-## Plateform
+## Platform

-Disciple.Tools is a WordPress Theme.
-Install WordPress anywhere and simply upload and activate the Disciple.Tools theme.
+Disciple.Tools is built as a WordPress theme.
+To use it, simply install WordPress (on any host or local server) and upload the Disciple.Tools theme via the WordPress admin dashboard.
+This allows you to leverage WordPress’s powerful ecosystem and customize Disciple.Tools to fit your ministry's needs.

-THen be sure to check out the [Disciple.Tools Plugins list](https://disciple.tools/plugins) for even more functionality.
+For additional functionality, explore the [Disciple.Tools Plugins list](https://disciple.tools/plugins) for integrations and extra features.

 ## Description

-As a contact relationship management (CRM) system it is :
+As a contact relationship management (CRM) system it is:

-- free and open source – you have full control over your infrastructure and data
+- **Free & Open Source**: Full control over your data and infrastructure, without expensive user fees.
-- unique – able to track and organize individuals or groups generationally
+- **Generational Tracking**: Track discipleship across multiple generations and groups, making it easy to see the long-term impact.
-- insightful - giving end-to-end dashboards, charts, and maps on contacts, baptisms, groups, churches, and movements
+- **Powerful Insights**: Visualize your data with end-to-end dashboards, charts, and maps covering contacts, baptisms, groups, and church movements.
-- secure – restricting database access based on permission levels and specific assignments
+- **Secure & Scalable**: Manage access based on roles and permissions, ensuring your data stays safe and private.
-- federated - designed to host how and where you want and inter-link instances as desired
-- customizable – highly adaptable through settings, built-in modifications, external plugins, and  requiring low-tech skills
-- multilingual  – translatable, facilitating cross-cultural collaboration
-- mobile-friendly - giving full-functionality from a mobile device
+- **Federated Hosting**: Host your site wherever you prefer and link multiple instances together.
+- **Highly Customizable**: Adapt the theme to your needs using built-in settings, plugins, and low-code modifications.
+- **Mobile-Friendly**: Manage your ministry’s data on-the-go with full mobile functionality.
+- **Multilingual Support**: Reach a global audience with easy translation and cross-cultural collaboration features.

 ## Origin

 Disciple.Tools was started out of a need for a simple, low-cost, highly distributable CRM.
 Most other CRMs charge per user and are too expensive for to be used by small volunteer teams.

 ## Contribution

-Missing Feature?
-Bug Fix?
-We'd love your help.

-Before coding and creating a PR please create or comment on an issue you'd like to work on.
-This will help others know you are working on it and avoid duplicate work.
-A good place to start is the [help wanted GitHub Issues](https://github.com/DiscipleTools/disciple-tools-theme/issues?q=is%3Aissue%20state%3Aopen%20label%3A%22help%20wanted%22).
+We're excited to have you contribute to Disciple.Tools!
+Whether you're fixing a bug, adding a feature, or improving documentation, we welcome your input.

+### How to Contribute to the Theme
+- **Create an  Issue**: If you're planning to work on a new feature or fix a bug, please [create an issue](https://github.com/DiscipleTools/disciple-tools-theme/issues) first to discuss your plans, or comment on an existing issue.
+- **Fork the Repo**: Once your issue is set, fork this repository and create a new branch for your work.
+- **Make a Pull Request**: Once you've completed your changes, submit a pull request with a clear description of what you've done.
+Please make sure any theme and plugin contributions align with the [contributing guidelines](https://github.com/DiscipleTools/disciple-tools-theme/wiki/Contribution-guidelines).

+You can find open issues that need help under the [Help Wanted](https://github.com/DiscipleTools/disciple-tools-theme/issues?q=is%3Aissue%20label%3A%22help%20wanted%22) label.

+### How to Contribute via a Plugin
+We recommend building most new features in a plugin first.
+Later we can decide if it should be included in the core theme.

+- **Use the Starter Template**: Start by creating a GitHub repo using the [starter plugin template](https://github.com/DiscipleTools/disciple-tools-plugin-starter-template).
+- **Customize the Plugin**: Use the [starter plugin wiki](https://github.com/DiscipleTools/disciple-tools-plugin-starter-template/wiki) to guide your development.
+- **Submit Pour Plugin**: Once your plugin is ready, submit it for inclusion in the [Disciple.Tools Plugins list](https://disciple.tools/plugins).

+Disciple.Tools provides a REST API and hooks to make custom development easier.
+Explore the [developer documentation](https://developers.disciple.tools/) to get started.

 Need help or want to brainstorm?
 Join our [discord channel](https://discord.gg/kp5pYmrhSd) and share your questions and ideas.

-We recommend building most new features in a plugin first.
-Later we can decide if it should be included in the core theme.
-See the [starter plugin](https://github.com/DiscipleTools/disciple-tools-plugin-starter-template) for a good starting point.

-Please make sure any theme and plugin contributions align with the [contributing guidelines](https://github.com/DiscipleTools/disciple-tools-theme/wiki/Contribution-guidelines).

-Disciple.Tools has a powerful REST API and many hooks to help you build your feature.
-Find the documentation and help setting up your coding environment in the [developer documentation](https://developers.disciple.tools/).

 ## How to responsibly disclose a security vulnerability

 If you discover a security vulnerability in these WordPress plugins and/or themes, or in the website https://disciple.tools , please send an email to supportXXXXdisciple.tools , replacing XXXX with the @ symbol.
 We ask that you give us a reasonable amount of time to correct the issue before you make the vulnerability public.
 Please do not submit a GitHub issue or a GitHub pull request, as these are public.

+## License

+Disciple.Tools is licensed under the GNU General Public License v3.0.
+For more information, see the [license](./LICENSE.md) file.